CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-oxid-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami OXID eShop Stack provides a click-through solution to install and configure OXID eShop on the Linux platform.
+Through the CenturyLink Blueprint integration, OXID eShop provides a click-through solution to install and configure OXID eShop on the Linux platform.

 For more information, please visit www.oxid-esales.com